Tips to Open a Business Bank Account in the UK for your Limited Company

 When you run a limited company, the company must be responsible for its own finances.
-This means that all money must be accurately recorded and made fully traceable at all time.
+This means that all money must be accurately recorded and made fully traceable at all times.

-Separate business bank accounts for the limited companies allow to record as well as trace business income as well as expenditure.
+Separate business bank accounts for limited companies allow the recording as well as tracing of business income and expenditure.
 If you are using a personal account for business purposes, you will find it very difficult to separate the company finances from your own.
 This will confuse you as well as delay the preparations of the annual accounts.
 It can also delay working out tax liabilities and reporting of business activities to Companies House or HMRC.

 The bank will carry out routine checks on the signatories to make sure that only the correct people can access the account.

 If your credit history isn't perfect you may find that you're unable to open an account with some banks.
 As the first port of call, try the bank that you use for your day-to-day personal banking.